Self Publishing Tips: How to Price Your Book or eBook

 Why do I answer with such a lack of commitment and confidence?
 Because selecting a price for a self published book must take into account several factors.

 So if you're facing the pricing question for your book or eBook, here's what you need to consider...

 Book Pricing for Royalties When Using Self Publishing Platforms

-If you're merely collecting royalties from sales of your books through self publishing programs such as Amazon’s Createspace or Kindle Direct Publishing (KDP), there are a couple royalty structures you'll need to consider when setting a price.
+If you're merely collecting royalties from sales of your books through self publishing programs such as Amazon’s Kindle Direct Publishing (KDP), there are a couple royalty structures you'll need to consider when setting a price.